CU-Boulder-CRDDS/data_bootcamp_spring2023/content/data-analysis-in-R/preliminaries.md

 ## Session data

-Before beginning the lesson, please [download](https://www.dropbox.com/sh/wv6yqtw98umsrto/AACwnspy4wR2ER6jI90YB2dra?dl=0) the data to a directory on your computer.
+Before beginning the lesson, please [download](https://www.dropbox.com/scl/fo/t65ybpqo9gfkajo8op5aq/h?dl=0&rlkey=g48xgiyalmvx5rclmwamoqzwb) the data to a directory on your computer.
+Simply click the grey "Download" button at the top of the page.